Rock Radio Heaven (M)

 Also known as: Emperor, as in Emperor Hal Murray

-Stations: KQV Pittsburgh, KDWB Minneapolis, WINQ Tampa, Fla., KFWB Los Angeles, WNEW New York, WOKY Milwaukee, WILZ St. Petersburg, Fla., WKIS Orlando, Fla., WEEK Peoria, Ill., WHKK Akron, Ohio, WHLW Lakewood, N.J., WNOE New Orleans
+Stations: KQV Pittsburgh, KDWB Minneapolis, WINQ Tampa, Florida, KFWB Los Angeles, WNEW New York, WOKY Milwaukee, WILZ St. Petersburg, Florida, WKIS Orlando, Florida, WEEK Peoria, Illinois, WHKK Akron, Ohio, WHLW Lakewood, New Jersey, WNOE New Orleans

 Notes: Listeners to his KQV show were known as "Murray's Militia" and his show was known as the "Murray Go-Round".
 Died at age 67.